 - Less public health measures: Overall, less people are wearing masks in public, social distancing or avoiding large crowds.
 This gives the virus more opportunity to spread.

-- Low vaccination rates: Children under the age of 12 are not yet eligible for the COVID‑19 vaccine.
-In addition, some communities have low vaccination rates among those who are eligible.
+- Low vaccination rates: Some communities have low vaccination rates among those who are eligible.
+In addition, until recently, children under the age of 12 were not eligible to get vaccinated.
 "The data clearly shows that in areas with high vaccination rates, there's lower transmission of virus.
 In areas where the vaccination rates are low, we're seeing a lot more spread of the virus," says Dr. Kahn.